 10. STOP drinking, smoking, birth control, etc.

 Does this one really need any explanation?
 All of these things are harmful to baby’s development.
 The second you know you are pregnant, ditch these things.
 If you are on birth control that is invasive, such as an IUD or a rod in your arm, contact your doctor immediately.
+Again, this one is VITAL to pay attention to in the first trimester of pregnancy.

 11. Download a Pregnancy App